 5. Not Contacting an Experienced Estate Planning Attorney

 It is vital to work with an experienced, detail-oriented estate planning attorney.
-The highly skilled team at Lewis Kuhn Swan PC is proud to guide you through this process.
+The highly skilled team at Leventhal Lewis is proud to guide you through this process.

 Our attorneys can assist with matters such as: